 By Tim Lambert

 Dorchester was founded by the Romans.
 (Although the area was inhabited for thousands of years before they arrived.
 Stone age farmers erected the enclosure known as Maumbury Rings).
 The Romans invaded Southeast England in 43 AD and they quickly subdued the area we now call Dorset.

 By about 60 AD a town grew up at Dorchester.
 It was called Durnovaria and at first it seems to have been a primitive 'frontier town' with only wooden buildings.

 However in the 2nd century AD stone buildings were erected in Dorchester.
 The town was fortified with a ditch and an earth embankment, probably with a wooden stockade on top.
 The town had a forum or marketplace lined with shops and public buildings.
 There was also a public baths.
-Water was bought into the town by aqueduct.
+Water was brought into the town by aqueduct.
 Some rich people had mosaic floors and even a form of central heating.

 However most people in Roman Dorchester lived in simple wooden houses, covered in plaster.
-The Romans also converted Maumbary Rings into an amphitheater.
+The Romans also converted Maumbury Rings into an amphitheater.
 They watched 'sports' like cock fighting there.
 On special occasions gladiators may have fought to the death there.

 In the 4th century Roman Dorchester was given stone walls.
 This was a sign of things to come.
 Fierce Saxons from Germany were raiding Eastern England and Roman civilization was in decline.

 Life in Roman Britain